 - upstream along the Pompton to its split with the Pequannock,

-- upstream along the Pequannock, then from the head of the Pequannock it jumped by a
+- upstream along the Pequannock, then from a point on the Pequannock at 41 degrees it jumped by a

-- straight line to the border with New York (see the east border of Sussex County).
+- straight line due east to the border with New York at the Hudson River Station Point at 41 degrees.

 It is important to remember that there was only a short period of time when both sides agreed with the Coxe-Barclay extension.
 East Jersey "disowned" it in 1695 and the colonial legislature rescinded it altogether in 1718.